 Introduce tongs for a fine motor activity or try burying delicious treasure (peas and corn) for them to discover!

 Who doesn’t love wobbling jelly?
 Just make it up and let your children squish, squeeze and eat until they have had enough.

-Jelly is a low-calorie activity for the family to get messy and enjoy.
+Jelly is a low-calorie sensory play activity for the family to get messy and enjoy.
 It’s also a great way to cool down during the Summer.

 If you are conscious about sugar, try the sugar-free variety to avoid those crashes from over-enjoying the experience later on…